Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Introduction

-This section reviews the current state of research on hydrogen infrastructure development in the UK, ranging from initial endeavors to the most recent studies, with the aim of identifying gaps and promoting further advancements in this area.
+Recent research on hydrogen infrastructure development in the UK has aimed to provide informed projections and has ranged from initial feasibility studies to the more detail national assessments.
+However, these studies are limited in their coverage of demand sectors and supply options, and are limited in spatial representation.

-In 2013, an early attempt to model the spatial expansion of hydrogen infrastructure in the UK within the context of broader energy system interactions was undertaken by \citet{[43]balta2013spatial}.
+Modelling of the spatial expansion of hydrogen infrastructure in the UK within the context of broader energy system interactions was undertaken by \citet{[43]balta2013spatial}, in 2013.
 This study proposed a geographical infrastructure development plan with ten-year intervals, spanning from 2020 to 2050.
-Limitations of this study include:

-1) Demand side covers only heating and transport (road and aviation) and mainly disaggregated based on geographic population density.

-2) Scenarios are based on different levels of emission reduction by 2050 with high reliance on liquid hydrogen import.
-The scenario with local hydrogen production does not meet 2050 emission reduction targets.
+However, this study did not cover all sectors, only heating and transport (road and aviation) on the demand side, and mainly disaggregated locational aspects based on geographic population density.
+Additionally, scenarios were based on different levels of emission reduction by 2050 with high reliance on liquid hydrogen import.

-Further research conducted by \cite{[44]moreno2017towards} in 2017, proposed hydrogen network development in stages starting from Midlands and expanding across the UK by 2070.
-Additionally, the study incorporated the development of carbon dioxide (CO$_2$) pipeline infrastructure from methane reformation to offshore storage.
-Limitations of this study include:
+Research conducted by \citet{[44]moreno2017towards}, in 2017, proposed hydrogen network development in stages starting from Midlands and expanding across the UK by 2070.
+The study incorporated the development of carbon dioxide (CO$_2$) pipeline infrastructure from methane reformation to offshore storage.
+This study did not cover all sectors, only hydrogen demand for road transport is included (in view of filling stations), while electrolysis is only included as source of hydrogen production in 2060.